-This section explains the algorithms to generate the desired trajectories for swing feet and the CoM based on the results of the MPC.
+This section explains the algorithms to generate the desired trajectories of swing feet and the CoM for trotting gait based on the results of the MPC.
 The MPC provides the optimal ZMP that should be on the line connecting the next pair of support legs.
-We choose the ZMP to be the middle point of the support line.
+We choose the ZMP to be the middle point of the support line for trotting gait.
 We keep the distance from the ZMP to each support foot location to be a fixed value $r$.
-Then we use the following equations to compute the desired footholds when the feet are swing (depicted in Fig. \ref{f:trajectory}):
+Then we use the following equations to compute the desired footholds when the feet are swinging (in Fig. \ref{f:trajectory}):

 where LF, RH, RF and LH are the abbreviations for left-fore, right-hind, right-fore and left-hind feet. $\theta_0$ is a constant angle measured in the default configuration while $\Delta\theta$ is the rotation command sent by the users.
-Although Eq.\ (\ref{e:footholds}) is specified for a trotting gait, this strategy of assigning the ZMP as the middle point can be applied to other gaits as well.
+For pacing gait, $\theta_0=0$.

 Here we do not tackle the height changing issue.
 We use the current height of support feet to be the desired height of desired footholds for swing feet.
 The peak height during swing is a fixed relative offset.
 This technique has to be adapted for some tasks such as climbing stairs.
-But the robustness of the planner and controller could handle slightly rough terrains.
-We will show this through experiments of traversing rough terrains.
+However the robustness of the planner and controller can handle slightly rough terrains, as we demonstrate through experiments.
 After determining the desired footholds, we use cubic splines to interpolate the trajectories between the initial foot positions and desired footholds for the swing feet, and feed the one forward time step positions, velocities and accelerations to the controller.